riceissa/issarice.com/wiki/emacs.md

 Since I don't know many of the more complicated features of Org mode, I tend to stick to the basics.

+-   I have a single Org file called `todo.org`.

 -   Several times each day, I do `C-c a a` to open the agenda split window.
     I then use `n` and `p` to move between tasks, and usually hit `TAB` to open the task in another split.
     From there, I can edit or reschedule (`C-c C-s`) or mark the task as done (`C-c C-t d`).
-    After marking as done I archive with `C-c C-x C-a`.
+    After marking as done I archive with `C-c C-x C-a` (as long as there are no clocked periods for the task; otherwise I like to keep done tasks around so that the clock table shows a more complete picture).

 -   I create new tasks with `C-c t`.